 Ingredients You’ll Need

-The ingredients for protein cookie dough are pretty simple and you’ll probably already have them on hand if you have a well-stocked gluten-free pantry.
+The ingredients for dairy-free protein cookie dough are pretty simple and you’ll probably already have them on hand if you have a well-stocked gluten-free pantry.
 And the best part?
 There's no protein powder required!

 Collagen: used in place of protein powder for this cookie dough recipe.
 Collagen is the cleanest source of protein and it blends well (no chalky texture!).